jonathan-fuchs/TextEditorGUI/README.md

 Text Formatting

 This includes sentence capitalization, punctuation, and line breaks to the checked document.
 Capitalization and punctuation are adding in based on the checked document, and line breaks are added at a default of 80 characters, where the user can change this default.
+There is also the ability to create a table and output it as a textfile.

 Analysis